ahmedsadman/covid19-bd/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

+> URGENT NOTICE: This API is hosted on a free Heroku server.
+My free monthly usage limits is running out every month.
+I can't afford to buy a server for this.
+So I have decided to occassionally disable the web service to save some minutes.
+All API consumers are requested to cache the last successful response.

 This is a public REST API for accessing district-wise data and daily stats for Covid-19 in Bangladesh.
 This data is periodically pulled from the IEDCR reports, which is generally published after evening in Bangladesh (UTC+6) time.
 Stats are pulled from official government website for Corona.

 ## Usage Permissions